 MTH 343 Numerical Analysis I (3-0-3).
 Introduces the fundamentals of numerical algorithms and their application for scientific computing.
 Includes topics such as error analysis, root finding, interpolation, function approximations, integration and differentiation, initial value problems, optimization techniques and linear programming.
-Prerequisites: CHE 240 or CMP 120 or CVE 211 or MCE 226L or MTH 243, and MTH 221.
+Prerequisites: CHE 240 or CMP 120 or MCE 226L or MTH 243, and MTH 221.